By The Rev. Brian Kaylor

 As a result of this ongoing idolatry, I’ve been skipping this Sunday for several years.
 Sometimes I go camping with my family.
 Being in creation draws me closer to God than singing the National Anthem.
 Other years I find myself in another country – like Canada, Jamaica, Thailand and Turkey – for meetings of the Baptist World Alliance.
 Worshiping in those settings with fellow Christians from around 50 nations is a far cry from singing about God blessing America.
 It paints a stark reminder of how different American Christianity can be from its global counterparts.

-Additionally, this July 4 Sunday came just two days shy of the six-month anniversary of the violent insurrection at the U.S. Capitol where we saw Christian Nationalism in a deadly partnership with white supremacy, partisan selfishness and conspiratorial delusions.
+Additionally, this July 4 Sunday will come just two days shy of the six-month anniversary of the violent insurrection at the U.S. Capitol where we saw Christian Nationalism in a deadly partnership with white supremacy, partisan selfishness and conspiratorial delusions.
 As I watched those insurrectionists carry Christian flags, Jesus signs and Bibles as they beat police officers and shattered windows, I lost the little patience I had for the softer versions of this extremism.
 No matter how talented a church’s musicians might be, nationalistic tunes hit the wrong note in religious sanctuaries.

 White Christian Nationalism isn’t always deadly, but such triumphal and exclusive impulses are always dangerous.
 The attack on the Capitol and the slaughters at Mother Emanuel Church and Tree of Life Synagogue remind us that ignoring Christian Nationalism is not an option.